20 Best Hiking Trails in Wisconsin

 As I’ve already mentioned, part of the infamous 1,000-mile long Ice Age Trail crosses several paths with Devil’s Lake.
 While this trail won’t get you anywhere close to completing the 1,000-mile stretch, it allows you to take in some of the most impressive scenery on the whole Ice Age Trail.
 In fact, the scenery on this walk is some of the finest in all of Wisconsin.

-This trail, also accessible from tourist-friendly Baraboo, begins in the North-East area of Devil’s Lake State Park.
+This trail, also accessible from tourist-friendly Baraboo, begins in the North-East area of Devil’s Lake State Park, one of the best State Parks in Wisconsin.
 You’ll hike along the rocky ranges on the Western and Southern sides of the lake before heading back into the forest.

 Expect some amazing rock formations around the lake itself, beautiful Baraboo range forest and plenty of wildlife.
 It’s one of the best hiking trails in Wisconsin.